Seen on:

 Sagas #13 – Víctor Galíndez vs Mike Rossman

-The Rematch and the Controversy
+The Controversial Rematch

 Video: WOW!!
 WHAT A FIGHT | Victor Galindez vs Mike Rossman II, Full HD Highlights